 Castelgrande is the most impressive and well-known of the three, while Sasso Corbaro is the highest.
 The castles today house several museums, including ones for history, art, archeology, and local costumes.

 Castelgrande is the largest and most impressive of the three Bellinzona Castles, with its spectacularly stylish towers and ancient ramparts.
 Castlegrande sits on basalt rock, with walls that reach into the city.
-Protecting the ancient town are a number of walls from Castelgrande.
+Protecting the ancient town are several walls from Castelgrande.

 Castelgrande is on a 275-meter-high rock in the middle of the city.
 Its summit offers a spectacular view of the valley below.

 To reach Castelgrande, you can use either an elevator from Piazza del Sole or walk to it following a path that you can access from Bellinzona’s Old Town.

 Castello di Montebello, meaning beautiful mountain, is the second of the three castles.
 It was erected on a protruding hill on the mountain slope at approximately 310 meters.
 You can find it above Bellinzona to the east.
 The Rusca family, a rich merchant family from Como, built it in the 13th to 14th century after the Visconti dukes of Milan took over the valley.
 The family took refuge there during the Milanese occupation.